Adaptive Conformal Prediction by Reweighting Nonconformity Score: Experiments

-Figure \ref{fig:realdata_results} summarizes the results on the 4 real-world datasets.
+Figure \ref{chap7:fig:realdata_results} summarizes the results on the 3 real-world datasets.
 Starting with average coverage (top of the figure), most methods have empirical coverage at nearly exact nominal levels for all datasets.
 Our methods are slightly lower, which could be explained by the sample splitting used for the PAC interval calibration.
-Indeed, the bound in theorem \ref{theo:pac_interval} depends on the size of the data and as we split the calibration set in two we lose a bit in statistical efficiency.
+Indeed, the bound in Theorem \ref{chap7:theo:pac_interval} depends on the size of the data and as we split the calibration set in two, we lose a bit in statistical efficiency.

-The figures on top (\ref{fig:bio_lengths}-\ref{fig:star_lengths}) represent the distribution of the lengths of the PI and the last 4 at the bottom (\ref{fig:bio_residuals}-\ref{fig:star_residuals}) represent the distribution of the fidelity errors of the model $\widehat{err}_{n+1}$.
-Overall, our methods outperform the others by a significant margin in terms of model's uncertainty fidelity and the adaptiveness of lengths.
-SLCP does not provide any significant improvement over standard split-CP.
-This may be due to the fact that it learns the localizer on the residuals of the training set, which may not be representative of the residuals of the calibration and thus may overfit.
+The top figures (\ref{chap7:fig:bio_lengths}-\ref{chap7:fig:star_lengths}) display the distribution of the lengths of the PI, while the four figures at the bottom (\ref{chap7:fig:bio_residuals}-\ref{chap7:fig:star_residuals}) show the distribution of fidelity errors of the model $\widehat{err}_{n+1}$.
+Overall, our methods significantly outperform the others in terms of the model's uncertainty fidelity and adaptiveness of lengths.
+SLCP fails to provide any significant improvement over the standard split-CP.
+This could be due to the fact that it learns the localizer on the residuals of the training set, which may not represent the residuals of the calibration data, thereby leading to overfitting.
 While LCP-RF-G and QRF-TC are faster than LCP-RF, their performance are similar.
-In these datasets, we suspect that the RF localizer is so accurate that it is difficult to distinguish between the Groupwise LCP-RF and the LCP-RF.
-To demonstrate the significance of the groups defined by the RF weights, we apply the split-CP method by group (SPLIT-G) on the meps19 dataset.
-Figure \ref{fig:split_g} shows that by using the groups defined by the RF, we are able to improve the PI of split-CP.
-This illustrates the ability of our methods to enhance the performance of any CP method.
+In these datasets, we suspect that the RF localizer is so accurate that it is difficult to distinguish between the groupwise LCP-RF and the LCP-RF.
+However, we observe that by using the groups defined by the RF with the split-CP (SPLIT-G), we were able to improve the PI of split-CP.
+This demonstrates how our methods can improve the performance of any CP approach by just utilizing the weights established by the RF.